 Before you even reach this point, though, you should first determine what type of furnace that you will use: gas or electric.
 While many will tell you that the gas furnace is the way to go, it is a decision that you should not rush into.
 Here are a few points of consideration to keep in mind when choosing a furnace.

 Choosing Gas or Electricity

 First things first, the popularity of the gas furnace is definitely well-earned.
 Natural gas is an affordable fuel, especially when compared to oil or, yes, electricity.
-For a fossil fuel, it is also quite clean burning, and it burns very hot.
+For fossil fuel, it is also quite a clean burning, and it burns very hotly.
 It is also piped right to the furnace, so you won’t have to store it in a tank or worry about deliveries.
 Natural gas is versatile, too, and can also fuel your water heater, oven, and more.